Last updated: January 2026 · 9 min read

 Frequently asked questions about Los Angeles building permits

-How much does a Building Permit cost in Los Angeles?
+How much does a Building cost in Los Angeles?

-How long does it take to get a Building Permit in Los Angeles?
+How long does it take to get a Building in Los Angeles?

-Can I apply for a Building Permit online in Los Angeles?
+Can I apply for a Building online in Los Angeles?

-Do I need a contractor for a Building Permit?
+Do I need a contractor for a Building?

 What happens if I build without a permit in Los Angeles?

-Ready to start your Building Permit project in Los Angeles?
+Ready to start your Building project in Los Angeles?

 Get matched with licensed contractors who handle permits